 - Earnest bugg (member-at-large)

 BareBones exists to present the Halloween Extravaganza.
-It is a vehicle for naming, mourning and honoring the dead, both the known and unknown, including the victims of neglect, police brutality and genocide.
-It is an event for collective grieving through community art as we enter the cold and dark time of the year.
-These things are desperately needed in 2022.
-As artists our tools are vision, manifestation, transformation.
+The Extravaganza offers us and our communities the opportunity to name, mourn and honor the dead.
+We remember both the known and unknown dead, including the victims of neglect, police brutality and genocide.
+The extravaganza is a way to turn our personal and collective loss and grief into community ritual and art as we enter the coldest and darkest time of the year.
+As artists our tools are vision, manifestation, and transformation.
+We need this in 2025.

-More about hiring: This year, as we have for multiple years, we commit to hiring — especially to leadership positions — at least 50% people who are Black, Indigenous, people of color, transgender, queer, people with disabilities and women.
+Hiring: This year, as we have for multiple years, we commit to hiring — especially to leadership positions — more than 50% people who are Black, Indigenous, people of color, transgender, queer, people with disabilities and women.

 All photos on this page by Max Haynes